 But with a growing business comes more need for organization and structure.
-For different methods of growth, different business strategies and so on.
+For different methods of growth, different business strategies which you can invest in from places such as planned ascent and so on.
 Because nothing is going to change if you stay in the same place.
 If, like me, you’ve seen a growth in your blog or your business, you definitely need to implement ways to keep the momentum up.

 So here are some ways I’m planning on growing my business and maintaining that growth in 2020:

 This is definitely the biggest one for me because believe it or not, in the 3 or so years I’ve been blogging full-time, I’ve NEVER had an office space.
 Not once.
 I work from home, where I live with 3 other people and a dog.
 Space is limited.
 So all this time, I’ve had to just ‘make do’.
 Which has been FAR from ideal at times.
 In fact, I wrote a whole blog post on why working from home SUCKS.